Beyond “medication management”

 -

 Yes!
-I see patients in person in Ithaca, NY and online throughout New York State and Pennsylvania.
+I see patients in person near Ithaca, NY and online throughout New York State and Pennsylvania.
 Please note, I cannot prescribe controlled substances in Pennsylvania.